MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Methodology

 \subsection{Interpretability on Features and Graphs}

-To interpret model predictions and evaluate the contribution of features and graphs, we adopt and extend the connection weights method \cite{olden2002illuminating}.
-Feature importance is assessed by summing the absolute weights connecting each input neuron to the first hidden layer, while accounting for adjacency-based sparsity.
-For feature $j$ in $X_i$, the importance score $IF_{j}^{i}$ is defined as:
+To interpret model predictions and evaluate the contribution of both features and graphs, we adopt and extend the connection weights method \citep{olden2002illuminating}.
+Feature importance is quantified by summing the absolute values of weights connecting each input neuron to the first hidden layer, while accounting for adjacency-based sparsity in the feature graph.
+For feature $j$ in omics modality $X_i$, the importance score $IF_{j}^{i}$ is defined as:

-where $W^{(\text{in})}$ is the input weight matrix and $I(\cdot)$ is the indicator function.
-After training the model, each input feature is assigned an importance score.
-These scores can be used to rank the features, allowing the selection of top biomarkers for further biological investigation.
-To evaluate the relative importance of the graph for each omics modality, we compute the $L_1$ norm of the weight matrix connecting the GNN’s last hidden representations ($Z_i$) to the DFN layer.
-The relative graph importance (RIG) is then:
+where $i=1, 2, 3$, $W^{(\text{in})}$ is the input weight matrix and $I(\cdot)$ is the indicator function.
+The final importance score for feature $j$ across all omics modalities is obtained by summing its importance values:

+After training the model, each input feature is assigned an importance score that can be used to rank and identify top biomarkers for downstream biological investigation.
+To assess the relative importance of each omics-specific graph, we compute the $L_1$ norm of the weight matrix connecting the GNN’s last hidden representations ($Z_i$) to the DFN layer.
+The relative graph importance ($RIG_i$) is defined as: